mozilla/bedrock/docs/browser-support.rst

 ..
 Note::

     An enhanced experience can be defined as a step above basic support.
-This can be achieved by delivering extra page-specific CSS or JS to legacy browsers.
-It does not mean continuing to deliver 1st class support.
+This can be achieved by delivering extra page-specific CSS or JS to legacy browsers, or allowing them to degrade gracefully.
+It does not mean everything needs to `look the same in every browser`_.

+.. _look the same in every browser: http://dowebsitesneedtolookexactlythesameineverybrowser.com/